arteemnam/doomsday/algorithm.md

 how does the doomsday algorithm work?

-note: all dates are in DD/MM/YYYY format
+note: all dates are in dd/mm/yyyy format

 doomsdays:
 * 3/1 or 4/1 on a leap year
 * 28/2 or 29/2 on a leap year
-* 14/3 AKA π-day
+* 14/3 aka π-day
 * 4/4; 6/6; 8/8; 10/10; 12/12
 * 9/5; 11/7; 5/9; 7/11